No Waiting Period Life Insurance

 Lincoln Financial has above-average ratings.
 A.M.
 Best gave Lincoln Financial a rating of A+.
 The Better Business Bureau rated it an A-.
 Fitch Ratings gave the company an A+ rating.
 Moody’s rated the company an Aa.
 Standard & Poor’s (S&P) rating for the company is an AA-.

-Comparing Lincoln Financial’s life rates against the average life rates will allow you to determine how reasonable the company’s rates are.
+Comparing Lincoln Financial’s life rates against the average life rates (as we did in this table) will allow you to determine how reasonable the company’s rates are.

 |25-Year-Old Single Female||$187.00||$164.50|